The Dreaded Check Engine Light

 Troubleshooting Yourself or Seeking the Help of a Professional

-If you are a do-it-yourself type of person, you can probably get the local auto parts store to run a diagnostic test to see what the problem is.
-Most auto parts stores have the equipment to do this and many offer it as a free service, hoping that you will buy the parts you need to fix the problem at their store.
+If you are a do-it-yourself type, you can probably get the local auto parts store to run a diagnostic test to see the problem.
+Most auto parts stores have the equipment to do this, and many offer it as a free service, hoping you will buy the parts you need to fix the problem at their store.

 If you are not a do-it-yourselfer, your best bet is to take the car to your mechanic.
-Most shops have a diagnostic tool that can read the code from the car’s computer.
-This will give them an idea of what the problem is, although they may have to do some more testing to be sure.
+Most shops have a diagnostic tool to read the code from the car’s computer.
+This will give them an idea of the problem, although they may have to do more testing to be sure.

 Time for a New Car?